CITY OF SAINTS AND THIEVES

 My star rating: 3.75 stars

 In the shadows of Sangui City, there lives a girl who doesn’t exist.
 After fleeing the Congo as refugees, Tina and her mother arrived in Kenya looking for the chance to build a new life and home.
 Her mother quickly found work as a maid for a prominent family, headed by Roland Greyhill, one of the city’s most respected business leaders.
 But Tina soon learns that the Greyhill fortune was made from a life of corruption and crime.
 So when her mother is found shot to death in Mr. Greyhill’s personal study, she knows exactly who’s behind it.
 With revenge always on her mind, Tina spends the next four years surviving on the streets alone, working as a master thief for the Goondas, Sangui City’s local gang.
 It’s a job for the Goondas that finally brings Tina back to the Greyhill estate, giving her the chance for vengeance she’s been waiting for.
 But as soon as she steps inside the lavish home, she’s overtaken by the pain of old wounds and the pull of past friendships, setting into motion a dangerous cascade of events that could, at any moment, cost Tina her life.
-But finally uncovering the incredible truth about who killed her mother—and why—keeps her holding on in this fast-paced nail-biting thriller.
-(Goodreads)
+But finally uncovering the incredible truth about who killed her mother—and why—keeps her holding on in this fast-paced nail-biting thriller Find it on Goodreads

 I originally found out about this book through a Goodreads giveaway back in 2016.
 I remembered reading the synopsis and thinking it was interesting, but by the time it was released I had completely forgotten what it was about.
 And when reviews started coming out, I almost changed my mind about this one.
 The media was comparing this book to Gone Girl (Which I HATED), and The Girl with the Dragon Tattoo (which I thought was just ok), so I was incredibly apprehensive.
 Luckily I took the advice of some fellow book bloggers who said that it didn’t feel like Gone Girl at all – and I would agree!
 I was also nervous because mystery/thriller is probably my least favourite genre to read.
 But if you don’t push yourself out of your comfort zone every once in a while you will never grow as a reader.
 In the end I’m so glad I picked this one up!
 This one is classified as a YA thriller/mystery.
 A mystery, yes, but a thriller, I wouldn’t really say so.